-(a) If a party seeks to file documents or portions of documents under seal, that party should file a redacted, public version of the documents on the Court's docket, and should separately file a Motion to Seal, with complete, unredacted versions of the document or documents attached as sealed exhibits to the Motion to Seal.
-Documents may be filed under seal only if they are attached as exhibits to a Motion to Seal, or are excepted from this requirement in Paragraph (g) below.
+(a) If a party seeks to file documents or portions of documents under seal, that party should file a redacted, public version of the documents on the Court's docket, and should separately file a Motion to Seal.
+Complete, unredacted versions of the document or documents shall be filed separately under seal.
 The Motion to Seal should include a non-confidential description of what is to be sealed, identifying the documents or portions thereof as to which sealing is requested.

-(b) If the party filing the documents is the party asserting confidentiality, the Motion to Seal should also be supported by a Brief, which may be filed under seal and which should:

-- 1. State the reasons why sealing is necessary; - 2.
+- (b) If the party filing the documents is the party asserting confidentiality, the Motion to Seal should also be supported by a Brief, which may be filed under seal and which should: - 1.
+State the reasons why sealing is necessary; - 2.
 Explain (for each document or group of documents) why less drastic alternatives to sealing will not afford adequate protection; - 3.
 Address the factors governing sealing of documents reflected in governing case law; and - 4.
-State whether permanent sealing is sought and, if not, state how long the document should remain under seal and how the document should be handled upon unsealing.

-(c) If the party filing the documents is not the party claiming confidentiality (for example, if the material has been designated as confidential by another party pursuant to a protective order or agreement), the filing party should first confer with the party claiming confidentiality and obtain that party's position as to how much of the materials, if any, should be redacted or placed completely under seal.
+State whether permanent sealing is sought and, if not, state how long the document should remain under seal and how the document should be handled upon unsealing. - (c) If the party filing the documents is not the party claiming confidentiality (for example, if the material has been designated as confidential by another party pursuant to a protective order or agreement), the filing party should first confer with the party claiming confidentiality and obtain that party's position as to how much of the materials, if any, should be redacted or placed completely under seal.
 The filing party should then follow the procedure set out in paragraph (a).
-The Motion to Seal in that instance should also:

-- 1. Confirm that the filing party has engaged in the consultation required by paragraph (c), or request to be excused from the consultation requirement for good cause; - 2.
+The Motion to Seal in that instance should also: - 1.
+Confirm that the filing party has engaged in the consultation required by paragraph (c), or request to be excused from the consultation requirement for good cause; - 2.
 State why the documents are relevant to a matter before the Court, and are not filed unnecessarily; - 3.
 State the filing party's position on confidentiality; and - 4.
 State that the party claiming confidentiality will have 14 days to file a Brief providing all of the information set out in paragraph (b) above.